-Coffee, the world’s favorite beverage, provides livelihoods for at least 60 million people across dozens of countries.
+Coffee, one of the world’s most popular beverages, provides livelihoods for at least 60 million people across dozens of countries.
 Promoting the long-term health, wellbeing, and environmental sustainability of the much beloved coffee sector should be a clear priority.

-Yet coffee is experiencing a sustainability crisis.
-A sustained decline in world coffee prices has squeezed coffee producers, and thrown a tremendous number of producers below the global extreme poverty line.
+The 2021 report offers a complementary path to the suggestions provided in the Center’s 2019 report on the economic viability and sustainability of coffee production.
+That report was written in response to the sustained decline in world coffee prices.
 While many consumers willingly pay high prices for coffee, coffee farmers receive a tiny fraction of the final retail price.
 Producers are price-takers in a global market that has turned against them.
 These sustained low prices hurt even more as coffee producers begin to bear the brunt of climate change.

-CCSI and advisory board chair Professor Jeffrey Sachs were commissioned by the World Coffee Producers Forum to assess sustainability within the coffee sector, including producers’ economic sustainability.
-Our full report, Ensuring Economic Viability and Sustainability of Coffee Production, presents our research, including the results of our analytical and empirical modeling, and provides several recommendations.
-These recommendations include: developing country-specific National Coffee Sustainability Plans, establishing a Global Coffee Fund to finance sustainability investments, and exploring additional ways to increase producer profits.
+The 2019 report, written with CCSI advisory board chair Professor Jeffrey Sachs, was commissioned by the World Coffee Producers Forum.
+The full report, Ensuring Economic Viability and Sustainability of Coffee Production, presents the results of our analytical and empirical modeling.
+It provides several recommendations, including: developing country-specific National Coffee Sustainability Plans, establishing a Global Coffee Fund to finance sustainability investments, and exploring additional ways to increase producer profits.